 - Bronze Horse Racing Sculpture

-- A Great Cold Cast Bronze Equestrian Gift
+- A Great Gift Idea for Equestrian Lovers

-The world-renowned David Geenty has sculpted this superbly detailed race horse and its jockey.
-It's a sculpture that is full of character and a wonderful depiction of the elegant animals.
+The world-renowned David Geenty has sculpted this superbly detailed race horse that's just won a race.
+It's a sculpture that is full of character and a wonderful depiction of the elegant , athletic animals.

 It's a perfect sculpture for lovers of Horses and equestrian life.
 Whether you live in the country, or work with them professionally - this is a perfect sculpture for your home.